About the Digital World Research Centre

 - Research through art: Artistic explorations of media content

 By combining the results of these different studies within the same thematic area we are able to understand the dynamics of new media experiences in greater depth.
 We are also able to innovate at both platform and content levels to improve, extend or transform them.
+Our outputs are research prototypes, scientific papers, media exhibits, patents and products.
+We can only do this by working in interdisciplinary teams on particular projects.

 Current research themes